MatthewTNewell/Cantabrian-Paleomagnetic-Database/README.md

 In the majority of studies on the region two major magnetic components are identidifed: a late Carbonifeous C component and a late Stephanian - early Permian B component *(Weil et al., 2000)*.
 For simplcity instead of giving the unlocking temperatures or coercitivites to describe the magnetic components they have been seperated into the C and B catagories, any magnetisation that doesn't fall into this clasification have the ages identified within the comments section.

-UnblockT = Temperature or temperature range of unblocking component considered n = Number of samples used in analysis
+n = Number of samples used in analysis
 N = Number of samples collected
 D(bac) = Magnetic declination (before any correction)